The Androgen Deprivation Therapy Educational Program

 A 1.5-hour session in which patients and loved ones are introduced to ADT and its side effects.
 Participants get a free copy of the book Androgen Deprivation Therapy: An Essential Guide for Prostate Cancer Patients and Their Loved Ones with its goal setting exercises to teach you how to manage ADT side effects.

 Who can join?

 This program is suitable for all patients on ADT.
 We encourage patients to join the program “preemptively”—i.e., before they start ADT or as soon as possible after starting on ADT.
 That being said, patients who have been on ADT for any length of time are still welcome to attend.

-The next online sessions are on March 27th, April 10th, and April 26th at 3 pm PST.
+The next online session will be held in early January, 2019 (date and time to be determined).
 When you register below, please indicate if you have a partner, have or have not started ADT, and how long you have been on ADT.

 We thank Astellas Pharma Canada and AbbVie for an unrestricted educational grant to initiate the online ADT Educational Program in Canada.
 The online ADT Educational Program is hosted by the Prostate Cancer Centre in Calgary.

 The development of an earlier version of the online ADT Educational Program was supported by TrueNTH Canada, awarded by Prostate Cancer Canada and proudly funded by the Movember Foundation.

 Hear from patients and partners about their experience of the ADT Educational Program.

 Hear from healthcare providers about the value of the program for their patients.